SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     typealias <#name#> = <#existing type#>

-After a type alias is declared, the aliased *name* may be used instead of the *existing type* everywhere in your program.
+After a type alias is declared, the aliased *name* can be used instead of the *existing type* everywhere in your program.
-The *existing type* may be a named type or a compound type.
+The *existing type* can be a named type or a compound type.
 Type aliases do not create new types;
 they simply allow a name to refer to an existing type.